Karen and Lee Duquette became

 trailer

 While living in Tennessee, Karen and Lee Duquette started tent camping, then bought a pull trailer for fun trips.
 Eventually, they sold their house In Tennessee, moved to Florida in their pull-trailer, and lived in an RV Park in Davie, Florida full-time for awhile.
+Here, they added an enclosure over their patio to give them more living space.

 the two RV Gypsies' HHR toad, MOB